Which operating systems/phones are supported?

-These settings are an average starting point for the stock tires and suspension.
+These settings are an average starting point for the stock tyres and suspension.
 Some riders will want to adjust from there based on riding style or terrain.
-Changing tires or suspension may also affect your recommended starting pressures.
-For more details on how to set up your suspension, visit Trekbikes.com suspension setup.
+Changing tyres or suspension may also affect your recommended starting pressures.
+For more details on how to set up your suspension, visit Trekbikes.com suspension set-up.

-How do I customize the data fields on the Ride Dashboard?
+How do I customise the data fields on the Ride Dashboard?